ritchieng/fractional_differencing_gpu/README.md

 ## Simple GFD Function

 We've created a simple function in the notebook, pass your Pandas dataframe into the function and it will return fractionally differenced time series dataframe.

+### Arguments
 - `d`: fractional differencing value, 0 means no differencing, above 1 means integer differencing, and anything between 0 to 1 is fractional differencing.
 - `floor`: minimum value to ignore for fixed window fractional differencing.

+### Notes
-Take note that your dataframe (`df_raw`) is required to have an index such that it's from lag k (oldest time) to lag 0 (latest time) from top to the bottom of the dataframe accordingly for this function to work appropriately.
-We will implement auto-fixes moving forward, but just take in the mean time.
+- Your dataframe (`df_raw`) is required to have an index such that it's from lag k (oldest time) to lag 0 (latest time) from top to the bottom of the dataframe accordingly for this function to work appropriately.

-**GPU implementation**
+    - Future: We will implement auto-fixes moving forward such that you don't have to care about the order of your dataframe, but just take in the mean time.
+- We tested for dataframes up to 10k data points per function call (per dataframe essentially)
+    - Future: We will be releasing a function that is stable with no limit on data points (essentially 100m floats per function call for a V100)

+### GPU implementation

 ```python
 gfd, weights = frac_diff_gpu(df_raw, d=0.5, floor=5e-5)
 ```

-**CPU implementation**
+### CPU implementation

 ```python
 fd, weights = frac_diff(df_raw, d=0.5, floor=5e-5)